cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

            label: aws
            kind: awss3
            version: TBD
            service: storage
          default:
          credentials:
            access_key_id: *********
            secret_access_key: *******
            bucket: name of bucket that you want user to be contained in.
-           region: Specfiy the default region eg us-east-1
+           region: Specify the default region eg us-east-1

 Similar to AWS other storage providers are available.
-Please check in the yaml file for their configuration template.
+Please check-in the YAML file for their configuration template.

 Commandline
 -----------

-The Cloudmesh command line allows to access a directory with the convenient get, put, search, list, create directory, and delete functions.
+The Cloudmesh command line allows to access a directory with the convenient get, put, search, list, create a directory, and delete functions.
 To find out more, use the command

 .. code:: bash

    cms> help storage

 To invoke the AWS S3 service, we need to pass awss3 as parameter to storage parameter.